mclafferty/recycleai2/README.md

 5. You should now be able to press the play button in Xcode to build and run the application on a simulator device.

 # Object Detection
-Our repo contains both of our attempts at building an object detection model.
+Our repo contains both attempts at building an object detection model.
 The "object detection- attempt1" folder contains our initial experimentation with object detection in python.
-The "object detection- attempt2" folder contains our final object detection .mlmodel file as well as a file named "annotations.json" which contains the coordinates of the bounding boxes that were used to train our model.
-To train your own object detection model either drag and drop
+The "object detection- attempt2" folder contains our final object detection .mlmodel file as well as a file named "annotations.json" which has the coordinates of the bounding boxes that were used to train our model.
+To train your own object detection model either drag and drop our object detection trainnig images and "annotations.json" file into the CreateML interface or following the instructions here ___ on how to create your own training bounding boxes.

+# Classification